kitfud/BlockchainChickenDoorTransmitter_FantomVersion/README.md

 </p>

 <h2>4.When The Spinner Stops The Door Status Will Change</h2>
 When the spinner stops then the state of the door has successfully changed between open/close.
-This recorded state change on the blockchain will eventually be picked up by the Blockchain Receiver app which in turn will handle the triggering of the coop door (hardware).
+This recorded state change on the blockchain will eventually be picked up by the Blockchain Receiver app which in turn will handle the triggering of the coop door (hardware signaling).
  <p align="center">
   <img src="https://raw.githubusercontent.com/kitfud/BlockchainChickenDoorTransmitter_FantomVersion/master/Blockchain_Door_Screenshots/TransmitterApp/setup4.png" alt="setup4"/>
 </p>